-Course Name: AP Art History Course Number: 50.0921000
+Course Name: AP Art History

-Prerequisites: (Application Required) Art History I and Art History II

-Description: The AP Art History course is equivalent to a two-semester introductory college course that explores topics such as the nature of art, art making, and responses to art.
-By investigating a specific image set of 250 works of art characterized by diverse artistic traditions from prehistory to the present, the course fosters in-depth, holistic understanding of the history of art from a global perspective.
+Prerequisites: (Application Required) Art History I and Art History II of 250 works of art characterized by diverse artistic traditions from prehistory to the present, the course fosters in-depth, holistic understanding of the history of art from a global perspective.
 Students become active participants in the global art world, engaging with its forms and content, as they experience, research, discuss, read, and write about art, artists, art making, and responses to and interpretations of art.